neondatabase/website/content/docs/introduction/billing.md

 |**Payment**               | Free                              | Credit Card, Pay As You Go with monthly invoicing | Prepaid, Custom Contracts, Volume Discounts |
 |**Support**               | Community                         | Support          | Support, Platform Support |

 For more information about our **Pro** and **Enterprise** plans, please reach out to [sales@neon.tech](mailto:support@neon.tech).
-Our [Pricing](https://neon.tech/pricing) page provides additional information about our plans and a calculator that you can use to estimate costs and determine the which plan is right for you.
+Our [Pricing](https://neon.tech/pricing) page provides additional information about our plans and a calculator that you can use to estimate costs and determine which plan is right for you.

 ## Account billing page